rust-lang/rfcs/text/0000-variadic-tuples.md

 When using dynamic libraries, client libraries may relies that the host contains code up to a specific tuple arity.
 So we need to have a way to enforce the compiler to generate all the implementation up to a specific tuple arity.
 (12 will keep backward comptibility with current `std` impl)

-## Variadic tuple for functions

-Supporting variadic tuple for function with recursive implementation over the variadic tuples is not possible.
-(See below).

-However, when the funtion is not recursive over the variadic tuple, it can be a nice addition to help implementation of libraries using tuples.

-In that case, the compiler must detect if there is such a recursion an issue a compile error.

 ## Variadic tuple destructuration with multiple `..`